eMOElein/DynamicMusic/README.md

         'Balmora, Guild of Mages'
     },

-    -- The soundbank is only allowed to play it the current cell's region id matches one of the region Ids listed in this filter.
+    -- The soundbank is only allowed to play it the current cell's region ID matches with one or more of the region IDs listed in this filter.
     -- If this filter is not provided it will be ignored. regions = {
         'armun ashlands region',